 Paella is as well known around the world as anything else Spanish: Tapas, flamenco, bullfighting … Paella.
-This very special and very Spanish dish is a 15th-century creation from the region of Valencia.
+This very special and very Spanish dish is a 15th-century creation from the region and city of Valencia.
 Fideuà on the other hand is a much more modern creation that originated in the region of Gandía, also in Valencia, and is very similar to paella and at the same time altogether different.
 In this article, we will go over the differences and similarities between these two amazing dishes.

 Table of Contents

 First off, the word paella actually refers to the pan in which the dish is prepared, which is traditionally wide in diameter and rather shallow, with two handles on each side and normally black in color.
 People sometimes call this pan a “paellera” but this isn’t technically correct, but it has become an accepted term.